Main content of the website

 Stray Cats

 Sometimes stray cats become a nuisance.
 Animal Control doesn't usually trap animals, but we can lend you a trap for a refundable deposit.
-Please remember that if you trap an animal, you are responsible for its well-being until it is delivered to the humane society.
+If you trap an animal, you are responsible for its well-being until it is delivered to the Humane Society.

 Fee and Fine